section-engineering-education/engineering-education/articles/npm_registry_opensource_code_security_with_npm6/index.md

     in deep and the [methodology
     used.](https://medium.com/npm-inc/javascript-survey-methodology-1f2290ffc3db)

-2. The NPM downloads stats are naïve by design.
+2. The NPM downloads statistics are naive by design.
 They are counts of HTTP 200 responses that are served tarball files ie packages.
 These numbers include:
    -   Automated build servers
    -   Downloads by mirrors.
    -   Robots packages download for analysis.

 The counts are much larger than the people who just typed `npm install(package)`.
 This means there some mitigation factors such as.

-   -   You had installed the package before; the package will usually be installed from your local npm cache, so this is not counted.
+   -   If you had installed a package before: the package usually get installed from your local npm cache, so this is not counted.
    -   Build servers usually do not redownload a package they have already used before.
-Builds that happen in disposable VMs or Docker instances are available in the npm cache of the server.
+Builds that take place in disposable VMs or Docker instances are available in the npm cache of the server.
-   -   Any given mirror will only download a given version of a package one time.
+   -   Mirrors downloads a specified version of a package one time.
 They are smart and do not redownload a package they have already seen before.

 [Check more on how npm download counts works](https://blog.npmjs.org/post/92574016600/numeric-precision-matters-how-npm-download-counts)